Start your care

 The Medicare Safety Nets are crucial for families paying high ADHD psychiatry costs in Australia.

-Once your out-of-pocket costs for out-of-hospital services hit certain thresholds in a calendar year, you receive higher rebates for the rest of that year.
+Once your out-of-pocket costs for out-of-hospital services hit certain thresholds in a calendar year, you receive higher Medical rebates for Psychology for the rest of that year.

 Key tips: